GetStream/stream-chat-android/documentation/docs/client/events.md

 sidebar_position: 25
 ---
 ## Listening for Channel Events
-As soon as you call `watch` on a Channel or `queryChannels` you’ll start to listen to these events.
+As soon as you call `ChannelClient::watch` or `ChatClient::queryChannels` you’ll start to listen to these events.
 You can hook into specific events:

 ```kotlin
 val channelClient = client.channel("messaging", "channelId")